NeuroLink Bridge

 Every autistic child is different, and strategies that work beautifully for one family may not work for yours.
 Some children need space during meltdowns; others need gentle presence.
 Some respond to weighted blankets; others find them intolerable.
 Be patient with the process of discovering what helps your unique child, and don't blame yourself when strategies fail.

-If you're navigating this challenge, you don't have to figure it out alone at 2 AM.
-AriaStar is here 24/7 at NeuroLink Bridge—no judgment, just support from someone who understands autism family life.
+If you're navigating this right now, you don't have to figure it out alone.
+AriaStar is here 24/7—no judgment, just support from someone who gets it.

-Looking for more support?
-Explore our free resources or meet AriaStar.
+Want more support?
+Explore our blog or talk to AriaStar.

 You're Not Alone